-Pursuant to the terms of his amended and restated employment agreement, effective as of July 1, 2021, if Mr. Kain's employment terminates by reason of a voluntary termination on or after July 1, 2021 but before January 1, 2022 (with at least 90 days prior notice to the Board), (i) Mr. Kain's unvested time-based LTI awards granted to him in 2020 or earlier, as well as the unvested portion of the time-based LTI awards granted to him in 2021 that is attributable to the portion of 2021 during which he served as Chief Executive Officer and Chief Investment Officer would vest in full upon such termination and (ii) his performance-based LTI awards granted in 2020 or earlier, as well as the performance-based LTI award granted to him in 2021 that is attributable to the portion of 2021 during which he served in such roles would vest on the same terms as though Mr. Kain had remained employed for the remainder of the applicable vesting period.
-For a voluntary termination during 2022, in addition to the vesting described above, the remaining portion of the time-based LTI awards granted to Mr. Kain in 2021 would vest in full, with the performance-based awards continuing to vest on the same terms as though Mr. Kain had remained employed for the remainder of the applicable vesting period.
-For a voluntary termination after 2022, Mr. Kain would also receive a pro rata portion of his annual cash bonus for the year in which his employment is terminated, and any unvested LTI awards granted in 2022 or later will be subject to the same accelerated vesting described above, except that, for such LTI awards granted in the year of the voluntary termination, such terms would only apply to a pro rata portion of the awards based on the number of full calendar months Mr. Kain was employed in such year.
-The continued vesting of any performance-based vesting described in this section shall only occur if Mr. Kain continues to comply with certain covenants contained in the agreement during such time.
+Pursuant to the terms of his amended and restated employment agreement, effective as of July 1, 2021, if Mr. Kain's employment had terminated by reason of a voluntary termination before December 31, 2022 (with at least 90 days prior notice to the Board), (i) Mr. Kain's unvested time-based LTI awards granted to him in 2021 or earlier would have vested in full upon such termination and (ii) his performance-based LTI awards granted in 2021 or earlier would have vested on the same terms as though Mr. Kain had remained employed for the remainder of the applicable vesting period.
+For a voluntary termination on or after December 31, 2022, Mr. Kain would also receive a pro rata portion of his annual cash bonus for the year in which his employment is terminated, and any unvested LTI awards granted in 2022 or later will be subject to the same accelerated vesting described above, except that, for such LTI awards granted in the year of the voluntary termination, such terms would only apply to a pro rata portion of the awards based on the number of full calendar months Mr. Kain was employed in such year.
+The continued vesting of any performance-based vesting described in this section shall only occur if Mr. Kain continues to comply with certain restrictive covenants contained in the agreement during such time.